+Aloe mites come under the category of spider relatives; they are not insects.
 The common name of the pest is aloe mite and the scientific name is Aceria aloinis.
-The family and order of the aloe mite is Eriophyidae and Acari.
+The family and order of the aloe mite are Eriophyidae and Acari.

 There are different stages of their life cycle.
 Such as egg stage, larva/Nymph stage and adult stage.
 The length of egg is 1 mm and it is very tiny with white to clear colored.
 We can not see them in naked eye.